 Offshore Trusts for New Jersey Residents

-New Jersey is one of the worst states in the country for creditor protection.
-It has no homestead exemption.
-A judgment creditor can force the sale of a debtor’s primary residence to satisfy a debt.
-The state allows only $1,000 in general personal property to be shielded from execution.
+New Jersey offers some of the weakest creditor protections in the country.
+The state has no homestead exemption, meaning a judgment creditor can force the sale of a debtor’s primary residence to satisfy a debt.
+Retirement accounts and tenancy by entireties protect married couples, but beyond those categories New Jersey shields only $1,000 in personal property from execution.

 Speak With a Cook Islands Trust Attorney